-Multifamily Residential.
-The project will accommodate up to 420 multifamily residential units oriented towards student housing.
-The breakdown of units ranges from studio units to 4 bedroom units.
-The apartment component of the plan includes a variety of common open space amenities.
+The breakdown of units ranges from studio units to 4-bedroom units.
+The student-oriented residential component of the plan includes a variety of common open space amenities.
 Amenities may include but are not limited to a fitness room, yoga, spa, outdoor lounge, pool, and hot tub on the rooftop as well as a bike storage room.

 Commercial: The retail commercial is proposed up to 12,500 square feet of commercial land uses in a mixed-use setting (12,438 square feet is provided in the site development plan being processed concurrently with the Specific Plan).
-Uses will primarily center on small-scale retail and services meant to serve the daily convenience needs of the project's residents and nearby existing residential uses.
-This could include but is not limited to restaurant with outdoor dining, coffee shop and bakery, convenience store, neighborhood grocery and professional services (e.g., bank, financial brokerage).
+Uses will primarily center on small-scale retail and services meant to serve the daily convenience

-2.2.1 Multifamily Residential
+2.2.1 Student-Oriented Housing

 The 420 multifamily units are intended to be student-oriented and would be spread across six floors of the building.
-Based on site plan processed concurrently with the Specific Plan, the ground/mezzanine floor would include 46 2-level townhouse style units, with a 75 units per floor on the second, third, fourth, fifth, and sixth floors.
+Based on site plan processed concurrently with the Specific Plan, the ground/mezzanine floor would include 37 2-level townhouse style units, with a 68 units per floor on the second, third, fourth, fifth, and sixth floors.
 The final configuration of units within the building may change during final design.
 Amenities may include but are not limited to shared open space in a paseo, swimming pool/spa, rooftop lounge, and amenities such as an on-site gym, yoga room, spa room.
 The project may include balconies and/or patios for some units.